CERT/CC

 Either rwsender or rwreceiver may act as the server with the other acting as the client.
 That is, an rwsender server may listen for connections from rwreceiver clients, or an rwsender client may attempt to connect to one or more rwreceiver servers.

 In addition, each rwsender and rwreceiver is configured with an identifier of its own and the identifier(s) of the rwreceiver(s) or rwsender(s) that may connect to it.
-The connection will not established if the identifier provided by other process is not recognized.
+The connection is closed if the identifier provided by other process is not recognized.

 Every rwsender that communicates with the same rwreceiver must have a unique identifier; likewise, every rwreceiver that communicates with the same rwsender must have a unique identifier.
 Ideally, the identifier should provide some information about where the rwsender or rwreceiver program is running and what sort of data it is transferring.